1969 W. Odgen Ave.

 Suite 5360Chicago, IL 60612

 Phone: (312) 864-4800Fax: (312) 864-9984Email

 Procurements of supplies, materials, equipment and services shall be made by the competitive Bidding process set forth in this Section unless such Procurements meet the criteria for another procurement method set forth here.
-If a Purchase is estimated to result in a Bid Price of $150,000 or more and is to be procured by means of a Bid, the System SCM Director shall follow the procedures set forth in the CCHHS Procurement Policy below.
+If a Purchase is estimated to result in a Bid Price of $150,000 or more and is to be procured by means of a Bid, the System SCM Director shall follow the procedures set forth in the CCH Procurement Policy below.
 The System SCM Director may develop additional procedures consistent with this Policy.

 For additional information regarding the Cook County procurement policies please visit the Cook County Procurement website.

 The System SCM Director shall publish a Bid Notice on the System website at least (5) days before the date for the submission of Bids.